tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/index.md

 | [Update Chat Message](xref:communication.chat.updatechatmessage.updatechatmessage)                 | Updates a message.                                                           |
 | [Update Chat Thread](xref:communication.chat.updatechatthread.updatechatthread)                    | Updates a thread's properties.                                               |

-## Additional Material
+## Extra Material

-In addition to the reference material above, we have some additional available information:
+In addition to the reference material above, we have some more material below.
+These pages may help you utilize Azure Communication Services' REST API more easily.

 - [Authentication](authentication.md) - Learn about how to authenticate your REST Requests with our Services.
 - [Common Headers](headers.md) - Learn about standard headers you might see in your responses from Communication Services.